St. Joseph Cemetery (Manchester, New Hampshire): Early years

-The American Civil War
+American Civil War

 The death register for the years 1848 to 1885 has had to be recreated from external sources, such as gravestone markings and newspaper obituaries.
 The original records, if they still exist, could be stored, unrecognized, in any number of church or civic archives.
 The Old Cemetery has dozens of low-rising government stones bearing the inscription “GAR”, for “Grand Army of the Republic.”
 Many of these Civil War veterans were among the founders of the Sheridan Guards, a local veterans’ organization that in 1910 donated the outdoor altar on which Mass is offered each year on Memorial Day.

 Religious communities

 Shortly after the first Catholic immigrants arrived, pioneering religious men and women followed to found the institutions that would educate, heal, and pray for the new immigrants in the city's first Catholic schools, hospitals and monasteries.
 To that end, three communities established their own burial grounds within Saint Joseph Cemetery: The Sisters of Mercy, the Sisters Adorers of the Precious Blood, and the Brothers of the Christian Schools.

 The foundress of the Sisters of Mercy in the United States, Mother Frances Warde, is among those buried here.
 Her grave has become a place of pilgrimage both for the Sisters of Mercy and for those whom they have educated as the order marks its 150th year in America in 2008.